Indian Football: I-League winners set to get ISL berth from 2023-24 season; promotion and relegation from following season | Goal.com

 "I feel that the I-League also must co-exist with the fullest recognition of the AFC so that it is an AFC product.
 It should not be something which is not recognised by the AFC.
 So the clubs in I-League must also not get lost in the upward movement," Patel had mentioned.

-But the winners of Super Cup are unlikely to get any of the two continental spots.
+But the winners of Super Cup are unlikely to get any of the two continental spots until the 2024-25 season.